marcpybus/NMD_vep/README.md

 * The variant is located in the first 150 coding bases: `noncanonical_NMD_escaping => first_150bp`
 * The variant is located in an exon larger than 407 bp: `noncanonical_NMD_escaping => lt_407bp_exon`

 Then, it calculates the distance in bps to the next ATG (start codon) after the stop codon to leverage an hypothetical translation reinitiation (3) (`Next_ATG`).
+If no ATG is found downstream of the stop codon, the output value is -1.

 The plugin also shows the 2 codons/amino acids before the novel stop codon, plus the next nucleotide, for a detailed analysis, as they may influence the NMD efficiency (2) (`Stop_context`).
 Format: `-2codon(-2aa)-1codon(-1aa)stop_codon(Stop)fourth_letter`